How to Write the Haverford College Essays 2019-2020

 The most difficult aspect of this prompt will be incorporating Haverford’s environment and Honor Code into your discussion of an intellectual pursuit.
 It is vital that you reference both of these concepts.
 Failure to reference the Honor Code especially could imply that you have done little to understand it and might not be truly interested in the school, so while it might require a creative approach to weave the code into the overall discussion of your curiosity, don’t neglect this aspect of the question.

-Perhaps you choose to delve into your fascination with documentaries and TED Talks— especially those concerning female empowerment.
-An excellent way to forge a connection with the Honor Code would be to mention Haverford’s requirement that every student complete a senior thesis, and your desire to pursue a project involving research on women’s rights in developing countries— a unique opportunity you might not have at similar schools.
+Perhaps you choose to delve into your fascination with documentaries and TED Talks — especially those concerning female empowerment.
+An excellent way to forge a connection with the Honor Code would be to mention Haverford College’s requirement that every student complete a senior thesis, and your desire to pursue a project involving research on women’s rights in developing countries — a unique opportunity you might not have at similar schools.